-The purpose of this document is to meet the spirit and intent of HB13-1248 and to enact Criteria and Guidelines in collaboration with the office of the State Engineer.
+The purpose of this document is to meet the spirit and intent of both HB13-1248 and SB15-198 and to enact Criteria and Guidelines in collaboration with the office of the State Engineer.
 Pilot project sponsors are strongly encouraged to review existing reference material specific to agricultural water transfers prior to submitting pilot project proposals or applications to the CWCB.
 This recommendation will help to further guide preparation of proposal or application materials.
 Suggested reference documents include, but are not limited to, the FLEX Market Model Project Completion Report (CWCB, et. al., June 30, 2013) and Considerations for Agriculture to Urban Water Transfers (Arkansas Basin Roundtable, September 10, 2008).